CrunchyData/postgres-operator/docs/content/architecture/disaster-recovery.md

 - `posix`: Uses the storage that is provided by the Kubernetes cluster's Storage Class that you select
 - `s3`: Use Amazon S3 or an object storage system that uses the S3 protocol
+- `gcs`: Use Google Cloud Storage (GCS)
 - `posix,s3`: Use both the storage that is provided by the Kubernetes cluster's Storage Class that you select AND Amazon S3 (or equivalent object storage system that uses the S3 protocol)
+- `posix,gcs`: Use both the storage that is provided by the Kubernetes cluster's Storage Class that you select and Google Cloud Storage (GCS)

 The pgBackRest repository consists of the following Kubernetes objects: